 What happens during a myocardial perfusion scan?

-Doctors can carry out myocardial perfusion scans in a number of ways.
+The myocardial perfusion scans can be carried out in a number of ways.
 The test can be carried out while you are resting, after gentle exercise, or on two separate occasions to combine resting and exercising.

 The exact order in which the test is carried out varies between different hospitals.

 In an exercise test you may be given an injection of a medication that makes your heart beat faster and stronger.
-Some people find that this gives them a tingling feeling in the chest or palpitations (sensation that your heart is beating strongly).
+Some people find that this gives them a tingling feeling in the chest or a sensation that their heart is beating strongly (palpitations).
 These sensations usually pass quickly after the test is over.
 When the heart is beating at a certain rate the radionuclide chemical is injected, usually into the hand.

 If you are able to, you may be asked to do some pedalling on an exercise bicycle during your test.
 The amount of activity you are asked to do will depend on your individual condition.

-You will usually be monitored during the test with an ECG (heart trace).
-This means that several sticky pads, called electrodes will be placed on your chest.
+You will usually be monitored during the test with a heart trace called an electrocardiogram (ECG).
+This means that several sticky pads, called electrodes, will be placed on your chest.
 The electrodes are connected to a machine which shows how your heart responds.

 Sometimes you will have a set of images taken soon after the radionuclide chemical is given.
 Some hospitals ask you to eat something before the pictures are taken.
 This can help to make the images clearer.
 When it is time to do the scanning, you lie on a couch while the gamma camera detects the gamma rays coming from your body.
 The computer turns the information into a picture.
 You need to lie as still as possible whilst each picture is taken (so it is not blurred).
 Actual scanning time for each heart scan varies from 16-30 minutes, depending on the type of scanner used.